Shifted symplectic higher Lie groupoids and classifying spaces: -Shifted symplectic Lie -groupoids

 where $X_0$ is a submanifold in $X_l$ via iterated degeneracy $X_0\xrightarrow{s_0} X_1 \xrightarrow{s_0} X_2 \dots \xrightarrow{s_0} X_l$ and $TX_i|_{X_0}=s_0^*\circ {\dots}\circ s_0^*TX_i$ is the pullback vector bundle to $X_0$.
 The face and degeneracy maps are $T d_i$ and $T s_i$.
 If $X_\bullet$ is a Lie $n$-groupoid, then the horn projection (2.3) is always a surjective submersion and so $\ker T p_{l,l}$ is a vector bundle.
 (Note that constant rank guarantees it is a vector bundle.)

-\begin{definition} The {\bf tangent complex} $(\huaT_\bullet K, \partial)$ of a Lie $n$-groupoid $K_\bullet$ is the following complex of vector bundles over $K_0$: with $ \partial:=(-1)^l Td^l_l$.
+\begin{definition} The {\bf tangent complex} $(\huaT_\bullet K, \partial)$ of a Lie $n$-groupoid $K_\bullet$ is the following chain complex of vector bundles over $K_0$: with $ \partial_l:=(-1)^l Td^l_l$.
+We omit the lower index of $\partial_l$ when it is clear from the context.
 We denote by $H_\bullet(\huaT K)$ the {\bf homology groups} of the tangent complex $(\huaT_\bullet K, \partial)$. \end{definition} \begin{remark} This notion of tangent complex is invariant up to weak equivalence under Morita equivalence of higher Lie groupoids (see Corollary \ref{cor:tang-cx-we}).
 Thus it provides a correct notion of ``tangent complex'' for a higher stack presented by a Lie $n$-groupoid. \end{remark}

 \begin{proposition} Let $K_\bullet$ be a Lie $n$-groupoid.
 For all $l\ge 0$ we have under this isomorphism.
 Moreover $\huaT_{l}K=0$ if $l>n$ and the rank of $\huaT_l K$ is \end{proposition} \begin{proof} The isomorphism follows by using Dold-Kan (Theorem \ref{thm:doldkan}) point-wise.
 Since $p_{l, j}$ is an isomorphism for $l>n$, it is clear that $\huaT_{l}K=0$ if $l>n$.
 The rank formula involves very nice but lengthy combinatorics presented in \cite{stefano-thesis}. \end{proof}